-Classroom Music classes will look a little different for the 2020 - 21 school year.
+Classroom Music classes will follow a "trimester" schedule for the 2021 - 22 school year.

-7th grade general music classes consist of 5 main units:
+7th grade classroom music classes consist of 5 main units:

 Keyboard Performance, Guitar Performance, Theory, Composition and The American Musical.

 Performance - The piano / electric keyboard unit continues our 6th grade objectives with emphasis on using two hands independently.
 We will also introduce the use of chords, played by the left hand, to accompany melodies.

 For Guitar we learn notes on all 6 strings so that melodies and chords can be played as well.